Skip to main content

 FAQ

-Once you sign your custom domain, your customers will see that this email has been emailed to them via your store domain.
+Once you sign your custom domain, your customers will see that this email has been sent to them via your store domain.
 So, signing a custom sender domain might help improve your deliverability and promote your brand domain in the email sender's data.

-Also, if your Sender domain and sender email domains are the same (e.g., Sender domain basicpiece.com and Sender email newsletter@basicpiece.com), the Sender info will be shown like this in Gmail:
+Also, if your Sender domain and sender email domains are the same (e.g., Sender domain basicpiece.com and Sender email newsletter@basicpiece.com), the Sender info will be shown like this in Gmail.

 same domain